Seigh-sword/Comment-idea/readme.md

 ---

-## Technology
+## Distribution

-- Built with HTML and CSS.
+- Built with HTML, JS and CSS.
 - Hosted on GitHub Pages for easy access.
 - Uses [Wheel of Names](https://wheelofnames.com/) for fair selection.